Understanding NFTs in Real Estate

 Real estate = done with a listing + contract + payment = NFT

+There is almost no cost and zero downside.
 As soon as you mint the NFT, it can be found on all the NFT marketplaces and anyone browsing could buy/rent your property instantly with cryptocurrency.

-Keep in mind NFTs don’t replace everything currently required for real estate transactions (e.g. taxes, deed transfers, etc.) but it offers a way to skip many of the steps that made the whole process difficult in the past.
-As services develop, we may not be too far away from a day when you could walk by a house you like and own it as you walk away.
+As marketplaces and platforms adopt NFT technology, the speed and efficiency of real estate transactions will improve.
+We may not be too far away from a day when you could walk by a house you like and own it as you walk away.